-What to visit in Maspalomas beach
+Things to do in Maspalomas beach

-– Maspalomas Lighthouse
+✔ Maspalomas Lighthouse

 The lighthouse is located at the end of Meloneras promenade and at the beginning of Maspalomas beach (or at the end, it depends on how you look it).
 Its construction was led by the Canarian engineer Juan León y Castillo.
 The lighthouse is working since 1890 until today, being considered an emblematic icon from Gran Canaria island.
 In addition, it is one of the most popular ones from the Canary Islands.
 You can visit the interior of the Lighthouse and have good views from the top of its base.